MITLibraries/thing/README.md

 ## User Roles

-There are a few user roles that can be assigned by admins (one of the user roles!).
+There are a few user roles that provide different levels of permissions.
 The abilities of each role are defined in the [ability model](https://github.com/MITLibraries/thing/blob/master/app/models/ability.rb).

-`Basic` is the default user role and is assigned when a user self creates and account.
+`Basic` is the default user role and is assigned when a user self creates an account.
 Self creation is the only supported way to create an account.
 If we have a new staff member, they first need to login to self create an account with the basic role and then admin staff can assign them appropriate roles.

 `Thesis Processor` is used for any users that process theses.

-`Thesis Admin` can do everything a Thesis Processor can do but can also create and update any thesis (not just their own like a basic user).
+`Thesis Admin` can do everything a `Thesis Processor` can do but can also create and update any thesis (not just their own like a `Basic` user).

-`Admin` can do anything, including deleting or changing anything and assigning roles to other users.
-Assigning roles is done in the web UI.
+The `Admin` flag can be assigned to a user with any role. `Admin` users can do anything, including deleting or changing theses, modifying user roles, and deleting users.

+Assigning roles and the `Admin` flag is done in the web UI.

 ## Sending Receipt Email in Production